xxsc0529/genai-toolbox/docs/en/resources/sources/cloud-sql-pg.md

 ### Networking

-AlloyDB supports connecting over both from external networks via the internet ([public IP][public-ip]), and internal networks ([private IP][private-ip]).
+Cloud SQL supports connecting over both from external networks via the internet ([public IP][public-ip]), and internal networks ([private IP][private-ip]).
-For more information on choosing between the two options, see the AlloyDB page [Connection overview][conn-overview].
+For more information on choosing between the two options, see the Cloud SQL page [Connection overview][conn-overview].

 You can configure the `ipType` parameter in your source configuration to